Explore Courses

 • /services: Here, you write code to handle interactions with external APIs, like fetching data from a server or sending form submissions.

-• /hooks: Store your custom hooks here—these are reusable pieces of logic that can be shared between components.
+• /hooks: Store your custom hooks here — these are reusable pieces of logic that can be shared between components.
 For example, a hook to handle API calls or manage form inputs.

-• /store: If your app uses state management tools like Redux, this folder contains the files for managing global state and making variables and functions accessible throughout the app.
+• /store: If your app uses state management tools like Redux, this folder contains the files for managing the global state and making variables and functions accessible throughout the app.

 • App.js: The main component of your application.
 It acts as the central hub that connects all your components and pages.